U.S. TAG TO IEC Systems Committee - Smart Cities

 - But the high density of cities can bring efficiency gains and technological innovation while reducing resource and energy consumption.
 Reference: http://www.un.org/sustainabledevelopment/cities

-You are invited to join the U.S. Technology Advisory Group to the IEC Systems Committee - Smart Cities, created by IEC and TIA in February 2017.
+The initial meeting of the U.S. Technology Advisory Group to the IEC Systems Committee - Smart Cities, which was created by IEC and TIA in February 2017, was held May 1, 2017.
 The goals of the Committee include infrastructure resilience, safety and support for citizen’s engagement and participation.
 IEC added Smart Cities to its list of Systems Committees, applying this systems approach to accelerate the adoption of Smart Cities technologies.
 Join one of three working groups:

 - Terminology – Developing common lists of key terms and definitions, e.g., for stakeholders.